National Apartment Association Education Institute Designate Programs

 AAKC encourages all team members of apartment communities and our supplier members to achieve real professional growth.
 These programs increase knowledge, skills and leadership competence, preparing team members for promotion, and improving your company’s bottom line.

-National Apartment Leasing Professional (NALP)
+Certified Apartment Leasing Professional (CALP)

 Certified Apartment Manager (CAM)